Olive Garden Fettuccine Alfredo Reduced-Fat

 Part of the secret for great adobo sauce is toasting whole cumin seeds and cloves and then grinding them in a coffee grinder (measure the spices after grinding them).
 Since the braising process takes so long, start early in the day and get ready for a big dinner, because I've also included clones here for Chipotle's pico de gallo, pinto beans, and delicious cilantro-lime rice to make your burritos complete.
 You can add your choice of cheese, plus guacamole and sour cream for a super-deluxe clone version.

-Rather than going through the tedious (and more expensive) task of steaming fresh clams and dicing up all the good parts, we can use the more affordable and convenient canned clams found in any supermarket.
+Some recipes require going through the tedious (and more expensive) task of steaming fresh clams and dicing up all the good parts.
+For my Red Lobster New England Clam Chowder recipe, you can use the more affordable and convenient canned clams found in any supermarket.
 Just remember to not toss out the clam juice in the cans when you open them, since you'll need that flavorful liquid in the first step.

 Menu Description: "Our most popular chicken dish!
 Sauteed chicken breast topped with fresh asparagus and melted mozzarella cheese, covered with fresh mushroom madeira sauce.
 Served with mashed potatoes."